 Students may be screened for scoliosis at school, typically using the Adam’s forward bend test.

 But this practice has become controversial.
 The American Academy of Family Physicians recommends against routine scoliosis tests.
 The reason, in part, is because the cases found at schools are often low risk and don’t need treatment like braces or surgery.

 But be aware that spinal curves can change during adolescent growth spurts.
 If your child’s curve measures between 5 and 9 degrees, schedule another exam in 6 months.

 Adult Scoliosis Tests

-X-rays to test for degenerative scoliosis need to show all parts of the spine, as well as your hips and pelvis.
+X-rays to test for degenerative scoliosis need to show all parts of your spine, as well as your hips and pelvis.
 Your doctor will examine the images for alignment, curvature, and balance.

 If you had idiopathic scoliosis in the past, you may have more problems with it as an adult than you did as a teen.
 Your doctor might get a new set of X-rays to measure any changes to your spine’s curve.
 If you have leg pain or an atypical curve pattern, your doctor could order an MRI to show detailed information about your back’s disks and nerves.